-Summary 2017: The Public Review Draft of the New Zoning Ordinance includes standards for design review, development standards, parking regulations, and sign regulations.
-Design Review standards are included in Part V, Chapter 17.56 (e.g., size, bulk, scale, colors, materials, layout) in order to ensure compatibility of new development, as well as remodels/redevelopment of existing development, with the surrounding neighborhood and community.
-Site development standards are included in Part II, Chapters 17.07 - 17.13 of the Public Review Draft of the New Zoning Ordinance (e.g., allowable uses, setbacks, lot size, height) in order to ensure that new development is well-controlled and planned.
-Parking regulations are included in Part IV, Chapter 17.39 (e.g., required number, size, location, bicycle parking) in order to ensure adequate on-site parking is provided.
-Sign regulations are included in Part IV, Chapter 17.41 (e.g., types, size, placement, materials, lighting) to ensure that approved signage minimizes potential negative impacts to the surrounding community.
-Lastly, the City began work on an Historic Preservation Program in 2016, which when completed will be brought before the City Council for inclusion in the New Zoning Ordinance. summary of VH-IA-4 for more details.
+Summary 2018: The revised draft of the New Zoning Ordinance includes standards for design review, development standards, parking regulations, sign regulations, as well as standards for telecommunication facilities located on private property.
+Design Review standards are included throughout Part V of the zoning code (e.g., size, scale, colors, materials, layout, open space, etc.) in order to ensure compatibility of new development and redevelopment with the existing neighborhood and surrounding community.
+Site development standards are included in Part II, of the revised draft of the New Zoning Ordinance (e.g., allowable uses, setbacks, lot size, height) in order to ensure that new development is well-controlled and planned.
+Parking regulations are included in Part IV, (e.g., required number, size, location, bicycle parking) in order to ensure adequate on-site parking is provided.
+Sign regulations are also included in Part IV, (e.g., types, size, placement, materials, lighting) to ensure that approved signage minimizes potential negative impacts to the surrounding community.
+Lastly, the City began work on an Historic Preservation Program in 2016, which when completed will be brought before the City Council for inclusion in the New Zoning Ordinance.
+An Historic Resources Preservation chapter has been added as a placeholder within the zoning code document between the Hazards and Landscaping chapters.
+See summary of VH-IA-4 for more details.

 VH-IA-2 Preparation and Adoption of Design Guidelines.
 Design Guidelines shall be prepared to provide a consistent basis for reviewing and evaluating projects or improvements proposed within the city.
-The guidelines should reinforce and provide consistency to the design goals and policies set forth in this plan for single-family residential, multifamily residential, commercial/industrial, institutional/public, and quasi-public development.
+The guidelines should reinforce and provide consistency to the design goals and policies set forth in this plan for single-family residential, multifamily residential, commercial/industrial, institutional/public, and quasipublic development.
 The Design Guidelines should also address outdoor lighting, including quality and quantity of illumination levels, glare, light pollution, energy efficiency, safety, and security.

-Summary 2017: Design Review is under the authority of the Goleta Municipal Code 2010, Title 2 Administration & Personnel, Chapter 2.08 Design Review Board.
-The City currently has architectural and design guidelines for commercial projects (adopted April

-7, 2003 via Reso.
-03-20) and projects within the Old Town Heritage District, which were adopted by the County in 2001 and subsequently adopted by the City upon incorporation on February 1, 2002 (Reso.
-02-01).
-Within the New Zoning Ordinance, general design guidelines have been incorporated for landscaping, lighting, parking and loading areas, and signage in order to provide clear direction for new and existing development throughout the City.
-Additionally, several of the City's Design Review Board members have been active participants and contributors to the general design guidelines and City staff is beginning discussions with the Design Review Board to further develop more precise design goals and policies to be incorporated within citywide Design Guidelines for all forms of development.
+Summary 2018: Design Review is currently discussed in detail within Title 2 Administration & Personnel, Chapter 2.08 Design Review Board of the City's Municipal Additionally, the City currently has architectural and design guidelines for commercial projects (adopted April 7, 2003 via Resolution No. 03-20) and other specific guidelines for those projects located within the Old Town Heritage District.
+These Old Town guidelines were adopted by the County in 2001 and subsequently adopted by the City upon incorporation on February 1, 2002 via Resolution No. 02-01.
+Within the revised draft of the New Zoning Ordinance, general design guidelines have been incorporated for landscaping, lighting, parking and loading areas, and signage in order to provide clear direction for new and existing development throughout the City.
+Additionally, several of the City's Design Review Board members have been active participants and contributors to the general design guidelines and City staff began focus discussions with the Design Review Board to further develop more precise design goals for Accessory Dwelling Units as well as more general standards that will be incorporated within a citywide Design Guidelines document that will help guide all forms of development and redevelopment within the City.